 A seminal figure in 20th-century design, the Italian architect and designer Ettore Sottsass (1917–2007) created a vast body of work, the result of an exceptionally productive career that spanned more than six decades.
 This exhibition reevaluates Sottsass’s career in a presentation of key works in a range of media—including architectural drawings, interiors, furniture, machines, ceramics, glass, jewelry, textiles and pattern, painting, and photography.

-The 177 objects in the exhibition are here, but Sottsass’s most key work was the Olivetti Valentine portable typewriter, of which he said “I worked sixty years of my life, and it seems the only thing I did is this fucking red machine.”
+The 177 objects in the exhibition are here, but Sottsass’s truly key work was the Olivetti Valentine portable typewriter, of which he said “I worked sixty years of my life, and it seems the only thing I did is this fucking red machine.”

 This video helps to fill in the blanks.